 UNU’s Vice Rectorate in Europe (ViE), based in Bonn, was founded in 2007 and coordinates UNU institutions in Europe and Africa.
 Its tasks is strategy development in the region, the establishment of new UNU institutions, the development and accreditation of joint study programs and degrees with local universities, and networking.
 UNU-ViE is the only Vice Rectorate of the UNU outside of Tokyo.

-Dr. Xiaomeng Shen has been UNU's Vice Rector since August 2020.
+Dr Xiaomeng Shen has been UNU's Vice Rector since August 2020.
 The UNU-ViE has been funded by the BMBF with 1 million euros annually since its foundation in 2007.

-Dr. Xiaomeng Shen has been Vice-Rector of UNU and Director of UNU-EHS since August 2020.
+Dr Xiaomeng Shen has been Vice-Rector of UNU and Director of UNU-EHS since August 2020.
 The Federal Ministry of Education and Research (BMBF) has been funding the UNU Institute together with the Ministry of Culture and Science of the State of North Rhine-Westphalia (MKW) since 2003.
-The current funding agreement is valid until the end of 2023 and amounts to 1.2 million euros annually.

-Prof. Dr. Edeltraud Günther has headed the institute since September 2018.
+Professor Edeltraud Günther has headed the institute since September 2018.
 UNU-FLORES receives basic funding from the BMBF, the Saxon State Ministry for Science, Culture and Tourism (SMWK) and the Technical University of Dresden (TU Dresden).
 The annual funding amounts to approximately 2.1 million euros.
 The current funding agreement is valid until the end of 2024.